CHAMPION316/Riddle-Me-Batman/README.md

 ### Colours

-The colour scheme I have chosen is based on what The Riddler uses as his colors in the comics [Riddler Costume](https://www.gamelivestory.com/images/article/batman-8-times-riddler-acted-like-a-hero-in-the-comics-main.webp "Riddler Custome Colors").
+The colour scheme I have chosen is based on what The Riddler uses as his colours in the comics [Riddler Costume](https://www.gamelivestory.com/images/article/batman-8-times-riddler-acted-like-a-hero-in-the-comics-main.webp "Riddler Custome Colours").
 Which was a bright [lime green](wireframes/images/color_contrast_green.png) and [electric purple](wireframes/images/color_contrast_purple.png).
-I used [Coolors](https://coolors.co/ "Coolors") to create the colors myself instead of generating them randomly since I already knew what I wanted. [contrast checker](https://webaim.org/resources/contrastchecker/ "contract checker") was used to contrast the colors as my background choice with a black foreground text.
+I used [Coolors](https://coolors.co/ "Coolors") to create the colours myself instead of generating them randomly since I already knew what I wanted.
+[Contrast checker](https://webaim.org/resources/contrastchecker/ "contract checker") was used to contrast the colours as my background choice with a black foreground text.
 Only the electric purple didn't pass in one catergory.
-Regardless I won't have text over these colors since they will only be the background colors and not run in the termimal.
+Regardless I won't have text over these colours since they will only be the background colors and not run in the termimal.

 [Colour Scheme](wireframes/images/coolors_scheme.png)